This article was updated on the 11th of August 2023 for clarity and to improve text readability.

 What’s better than mashed potatoes and Swedish meatballs?

-You can use any variety of pasta you like, but I recommend going with egg noodles.
-Their wide shape allows the gravy to coat the noodles better.
+You can use any variety of pasta you like, but I recommend going with egg noodles, like what Natasha does in her recipe.
+Their wide shape allows the butter sauce and the gravy to coat the noodles better.

 Greek lemon rice